 - 1 cup semi-sweet chocolate chips

-- 1/2 cup heavy cream
+- ½ cup heavy cream

-- 6 Tablespoons unsalted butter, melted
+- 6 tablespoons unsalted butter, melted

-- 1/3 cup brown sugar
+- ⅓ cup light brown sugar

-- 1/2 Tablespoon vanilla extract
+- ½ tablespoon pure vanilla extract

-- 1/2 cup All-Purpose flour
+- ½ cup all-purpose flour

-- 1/2 cup rolled oats
+- ½ cup old fashioned oats

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/4 teaspoon salt
+- ¼ teaspoon kosher salt

 - Using a stand or hand mixer, combine all ingredients for the shortbread crust on low speed until soft, crumbly dough forms.
 Place the dough into prepared pan and press evenly.14 tablespoons unsalted butter½ cup light brown sugar½ teaspoon kosher salt2 cups all-purpose flour

-- Preheat oven to 350 degrees (for a later step).
+- Preheat oven to 350°F (for a later step).